microchip-pic-avr-examples/avr128da48-freertos-tickless-mplab-mcc/README.md

 ## Demo

-The application queues blocks of 500 ms during which the LED stays on for 30ms.
+The application queues blocks of 500 ms during which the LED stays on for 30 ms.
 <br><img src="images/demo.gif" width="600">

 The result can also be seen by watching the signal with the logic analyzer: